 Birding By Ear

 The ECAS Membership Committee and the ECAS Board of Directors have chosen to use a new membership management system from Member Planet.
 Each ECAS member can now create their own account.
 A special notice to all of the ECAS membership was sent out Monday, November 26, explaining how the process works.
 Here is a link to that document.

-2019 Golden Eagle Cam
+The 2021 Golden Eagle Cam is now live!

 You may have to scroll down in the comments aways to find the clip.

 There were two chicks in the nest in 2019, Wychus and Metolius.
 After falling from the nest and being rehabbed for 10 days by Gary Landers at Wild Wings, Whychus was returned to the nest and had a successful fledging.